scwcsu/PathologyAndDiagnostics/README.md

 # Pathology and Diagnostics FHIR Testing

-This is an initial repository for testing assets related to Pathology FHIR stadnard,
+This is an initial repository for testing assets related to the NHS Pathology FHIR standard,

 https://developer.nhs.uk/apis/itk3nationalpathology-1-1-0/